joshgerdes/jekyll-uno/_posts/2022-01-11-create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 20. I can now use Remote Desktop to connect to a Virtual Machine, running in my AppServers Subnet, which I am running without the need of a Public IP or bastion/jump host:
 21. ![Azure Point to Site VPN](/uploads/azurevpn-rdp.png "Azure Point to Site VPN")

-Note: I don't have a DNS service running in Azure, but the Azure VPN agent will take DNS from the Virtual Network _(Azure Private DNS zone or your DNS server)_; you can set Custom DNS servers by modifying your DNS configuration.
+Note: I don't have a DNS service running in Azure, but the Azure VPN agent will take DNS from the Virtual Network if you have this configured to point towards a DNS server (Active Directory, or other DNS forwarder (pointing towards Azure DNS IP: 168.63.129.16) such as Azure Firewall DNS proxy; you can set Custom DNS servers by modifying your DNS configuration, or add entries into the host file of the computers.

 You can set your Custom DNS settings (remember to add the DNS suffix if needed) and configure the VPN to automatically connect by following the details on the [OpenVPN Azure AD](https://docs.microsoft.com/en-us/azure/vpn-gateway/openvpn-azure-ad-client#faq "Azure Active Directory authentication: Configure a VPN client for P2S OpenVPN protocol connections"){:target="_blank"} Client page.